 I discovered only recently that I was harbouring blame and unforgiveness toward some people from an event nearly 20 years ago.
 Not only did I need to forgive those people, I also had to accept forgiveness for myself for hanging onto that poison for so long.
 It certainly wasn’t harming them, but the beliefs I held onto all that time were harming me. . https://mariebrunger.com/what-is-sin-what-does-it-mean-for-a-non-christian/

 “Forgiveness is giving up the hope that the past could have been any different.
 It’s letting go of how you wanted life to be and accepting the past for what it was’ – Oprah Winfrey

 How true this was for me!
 I held on to the idea that I had failed, because my life didn’t look as I wanted it to look.
 How many times I looked back through the eyes of guilt and wished it could have been different?

 So what does it take to break that cycle of guilt?

 What does it take to cast aside that burden?
 We can’t run away from it because the problem is within us; where ever we go, there we are.
-When enough is enough we will find the courage to stop and address the issue with the person involved, if that’s possible.
-We can also turn inward and confront God in our own unique way.
-Again, we proclaim our wrong-doings, whether a real sin or a believed sin, for they are equally as powerful in our own mind and our lives.
+When enough is enough, we stop and turn within.

-As the flood gates open, you may find an instant outpouring or you might find the flow trickles back into our Being.
-You may find a sense of relief or peace overcome you.
-Now, your job is to simply promise to keep those heavenly gates open with a will never to let them close again and you will find God present, here, there and where forever you are, always in all ways.
+As the flood gates open, you may find an instant outpouring, or you might find the flow trickles back into our Being.
+You may find a sense of relief, or peace overcome you, and your heart softens.
+Now, your job is to simply promise to keep those heavenly gates open with a will never to let them close again, and you will find the real love of God present, here, there and where forever you are – always in all ways.

 Thank you I AM all forgiving and forgiving all